Imperial Preference

-The Dominions enacted policies of imperial preference in the late 19th and early 20th century: Canada (1897), New Zealand (1903), South Africa (1903), and Australia (1907).
-Due to its commitments to free trade, Britain did not reciprocate these trade policies until the 1932 Ottawa Conference amid the Great Depression.
+The Imperial Preference was a system of mutual tariff reduction introduced across the British Empire and later the British Commonwealth following the Ottawa Conference of 1932.
+Reintroduced as Commonwealth Preference, the concept was later revived to encourage trade among members of the Commonwealth of Nations.

-The Ottawa Agreement had little, if any, effect on intra-Empire trade.
+The policy drew inspiration from the earlier vision of Joseph Chamberlain, who served as colonial secretary from 1895 to 1903.
+Chamberlain strongly believed that Britain could maintain its position as a Great Power and compete effectively with emerging industrial giants such as the United States and Germany by deepening economic ties within the Empire.
+He championed the view that fostering preferential trade among Britain and its dominions, colonies and territories would strengthen the Empire as a whole, economically and politically.

-Pre-20th Century
+Pre-20th century

 In 1660, the practice of "Old Subsidy" gave certain imported colonial products a virtual monopoly in England, effectively starting a form of colonial preference for sugar.
 By 1840, this had been extended such that more than eighty commercial goods were protected, as the Corn Laws protected some colonial agricultural goods.
 Colonial conferences held throughout the late 19th century arranged closer economic unions between Dominions and the mother country, with the Dominions giving preferences in exchange for defence commitments or common commercial, patent, immigration and shipping policies.